 Making a regular call or sending an email or letter to one of our members could make a huge difference right now.
-So many of them live alone and having the opportunity to speak to another person will be of huge benefit to them at this challenging time.
+So many of them live alone and having the opportunity to speak to another person can be of huge benefit to their general wellbeing.

 How can you help…

 We are looking for confident, chatty and friendly individuals who can hold a good conversation with our member over the phone.
 You could be chatting about similar interests or learning about each others lives.
 Whatever the conversation you’ll be making a positive difference.

 Something as simple as phone call could brighten up our members’ week!